Conan the Barbarian (2011 film): Plot

-Conan is the son of Corin, barbarian chieftain.
-Conan passes the trials to become a warrior whilst also slaying attackers during an ambush.
-He returns with their heads, proving that he is a skilled but violent warrior, whom his father believes is not ready to wield his own sword.
-Their village is attacked by Khalar Zym, a warlord who wishes to reunite the pieces of the Mask of Acheron to revive his dead wife and conquer Hyboria.
-The mask, crafted by a group of sorcerers and used to subjugate the world, was broken into many pieces, scattered among the barbarian tribes.
-After locating Corin's piece of the mask and murdering the entire village, Zym leaves.
-Conan is the only survivor.
-He swears revenge.
+Born on a battlefield, Conan is the son of Corin, a barbarian chieftain and blacksmith.
+As a child, he proves himself a skilled but violent warrior to his father.
+One day, Conan's village is attacked by Khalar Zym, a warlord who wishes to reunite the Mask of Acheron to revive his dead wife Maliva, an evil sorceress, and conquer Hyboria.
+The mask, crafted by sorcerers and used to subjugate the world, was broken into pieces and scattered among the barbarian tribes to prevent unification.
+After locating Corin's tribe's piece and slaughtering the entire village, Zym leaves Conan the only survivor.

-Years later, Conan is a pirate.
-He encounters a slave colony and frees it by killing the slave handlers.
-In the city of Messantia, he encounters Ela-Shan, a thief being chased by Lucius, one of Zym's soldiers from years before.
-Conan allows himself to be captured alongside Ela-Shan.
-Conan escapes imprisonment, kills several of the guards, and confronts Lucius, forcing him to reveal that Zym seeks a girl, the pure-blood descendant of the sorcerers of Acheron; sacrificing the descendant and using blood from the girl will unleash the mask's power.
-Conan helps the prisoners escape, and Ela-Shan tells Conan he will find him at the City of Thieves, Argalon.
-The prisoners kill Lucius.
+Years later, Conan, now an adult, is a pirate and hunts Zym, seeking revenge for his father's death.
+In the city of Messantia, he meets Ela-Shan, a thief being chased by Lucius, one of Zym's soldiers that Conan recognizes from his village's slaughter.
+He allows himself to be captured alongside Ela-Shan to confront Lucius.
+Torturing him, Conan learns that Zym seeks the female pureblood descendant of the sorcerers of Acheron to unleash the mask's power.
+Conan frees Lucius' prisoners, who kill Lucius.

-Zym and his daughter, the sorceress Marique, attack a monastery to find the pure-blood descendant.
-Sensing something is wrong, Fassir, an elderly monk, tells one of his students, Tamara, to quickly leave and return to her birthplace.
-When Fassir refuses to reveal his knowledge of the descendant, Zym kills him.
-Marique slays several priestesses.
-Tamara's carriage is chased by Zym's men, but Conan rescues her, kills three of her pursuers, and captures Remo.
-After forcing him to reveal Tamara's importance as the pure-blood, Conan catapults Remo into Zym's nearby camp, killing him.
+Zym and his daughter, the sorceress Marique, attack a monastery to find the pureblood descendant of the necromancers of Acheron.
+Fassir, a monk, tells his student, Tamara, to flee, knowing she is whom Zym seeks.
+Conan rescues Tamara and captures Zym's righthand man, Remo.
+After learning Tamara's identity, Conan catapults Remo into Zym's camp, killing him and sending Zym a message.